Non-negative curvature and torus actions: Almost non-negative curvature and locally standard actions

+Since fixed point set components of subtori are invariant under the full torus action, the proof of the following generalization of Lemma 6.3 of \cite{Wie}, which we leave to the reader, now follows by Lemma \ref{condition} and the same arguments as in the proof of Lemma 6.3 in \cite{Wie}, using induction on the dimension of $M$.

+\begin{theorem} Let $M$ be a closed, simply connected, torus manifold and assume that $M/T$ is a non-negatively curved Alexandrov space.
+Then $M$ is locally standard and $M/T$ and all its faces are diffeomorphic (after smoothing the corners) to standard disks.
+In particular, $H^{\text{odd}}(M)=0$. \end{theorem}

+One can also generalize Theorem \ref{t:torus} for the class of manifolds considered in Theorem \ref{t:locallystandard}.
+The only element in the proof of Theorem \ref{t:torus}, that we have not already generalized to this class of manifolds and which is curvature dependent is Lemma 4.2 of \cite{Wie}.
+However, it is clear that Lemma 4.2 of \cite{Wie} does hold, since we require the quotient space to be non-negatively curved for this class of manifolds, and thus, one can still apply Lemma 4.1 in \cite{GGS2} to obtain the result.
+Thus, combining our Theorems \ref{newSpindeler} and \ref{t:locallystandard}, along with Lemmas 6.4, 6.7, 6.8 in \cite{Wie} and an argument from the proof of Theorem 4.1 in \cite{Wie}, yields the following theorem.

+\begin{theorem} Let $M$ be a closed, simply connected, torus manifold and assume that $M/T$ is a non-negatively curved Alexandrov space.
+Then $M$ is equivariantly diffeomorphic to the quotient of a product of spheres of dimensions greater than or equal to three by a free, linear torus action. \end{theorem}

-\begin{remark} Using Theorem B of Searle and Wilhelm \cite{SW} which allows one to lift a metric of almost non-negative curvature on a $G$-manifold $M$, provided $M/G$ is almost non-negatively curved, we note that $M$ as above admits a $G$-invariant family of metrics of almost non-negative curvature, so Theorem \ref{newSpindeler} and Proposition \ref{newSpindelerTorus} hold for the class of $G$-invariant almost non-negatively curved manifolds with non-negatively curved quotient spaces.
+\begin{remark} Using Theorem B of Searle and Wilhelm \cite{SW}, which allows one to lift a metric of almost non-negative curvature to a $G$-manifold $M$, provided $M/G$ is almost non-negatively curved, we note that $M$ as above admits a $G$-invariant family of metrics of almost non-negative curvature.
+So Theorem \ref{newSpindeler} and Proposition \ref{newSpindelerTorus}, hold for the class of $G$-invariant almost non-negatively curved manifolds with non-negatively curved quotient spaces.
+Moreover, Theorems \ref{t:locallystandard} and \ref{generaltorus} also hold for the class of $G$-invariant almost non-negatively curved manifolds with non-negatively curved quotient spaces.

 \end{remark}